SolidStateLEDLighting/indication_ws2812_5.2/README.md

 **32 Bit Format:**
 MSB byte 1 \<colorA/cycles\>  byte 2 \<colorB/cycles\>  byte 3 \<color time on\>  byte 4 \<dark time off\> LSB

 1st byte format for FirstColor is   MSBit  0x<Colors><Cycles>  LSBit
 \<Colors\>   0x1 = ColorA, 0x2 = ColorB, 0x4 = ColorC (3 bits in use here)
 \<Cycles\>   13 possible flashes - 0x01 though 0x0E (1 through 13) Special Command Codes: 0x00 = ON State, 0x0E = AUTO State, 0x0F = OFF State (4 bits in use here)  NOTE: Special Command codes apply to the states of all LEDs in a combination color.

 Second byte is the Second Color/Cycles.
-Third byte is on_time -- how long the color is on Fourth byte is off_time  -- the time the LEDs are off between cycles.
+Third byte is on_time -- how long the color is on
+Fourth byte is off_time  -- the time the LEDs are off between cycles.

 The values of on_time and off_time are shared between both possible color sequences.

-Assuming we have an RGB color offering:

 >Example1: Red, 1 flash, Green, 2 flashes long on-time long off-time
 >ColorA 0x10, Cycles 0x01, ColorB 0x20 , Cycles 0x02, On-Time 0x20, Off-Time 0x30